Emergent criticality in a constrained boson model: Discussion

 \section{Discussion}

 In this work, we have studied a boson model with subsystem symmetry and have shown that the presence of such subsystem symmetry can change the universality of the quantum phase transition of the model.
 Our analysis indicates that the model has two phases; one of them occurs at large negative $\lambda$ and is gapped.
-The second phase, occurring at at large positive $\lambda$ is gapless in the thermodynamic limit; moreover, it breaks a discrete $Z_2$ symmetry.
+The second phase, occurring at large positive $\lambda$ is gapless in the thermodynamic limit; moreover, it breaks a discrete $Z_2$ symmetry.
 Our analysis unravels the key role played by the subsystem symmetry behind the presence of the latter phase.
+We note here that our reference to subsystem symmetry comes from the 2D version of this model analyzed in Ref.\ \cite{hsf1} where the role of subsystem symmetry has been discussed.
+In this work, where we consider the bosons with a slightly modified Hamiltonian on a two-leg ladder (diamond chain lattice), the subsystem symmetry of the 2D lattice model gets translated into conservation of bosons number in any vertically or horizontally connected sites.
+When we discuss this in the 1D spin chain language in Sec.\ \ref{pxp1}, this symmetry leads to the constraint condition of not having neighboring up spins.